'Thursday Night Football' prediction, odds: Cowboys vs. Lions picks from expert on 34-22 run

-'Thursday Night Football' prediction, odds, line, start time: Lions vs. Cowboys picks by expert on 34-22 run
+'Thursday Night Football' prediction, odds, line, time: Lions vs. Cowboys picks from expert on 34-22 roll

 SportsLine expert R.J.
 White has revealed his picks for the Dallas Cowboys vs. Detroit Lions in the Week 14 NFL matchup on 'Thursday Night Football'

 Kickoff is at 8:15 p.m.
 ET from Ford Field in Detroit.
 The Lions' victory in their 2024 matchup ended a six-game win streak by Dallas in the head-to-head series.
-Detroit is a 3-point favorite in the latest Lions vs. Cowboys odds, as the line has held steady since first opening.
-Meanwhile, the over/under for total points is 54.5.
+Detroit is a 3.5-point favorite in the latest Lions vs. Cowboys odds.
+Meanwhile, the over/under for total points is 55.5.
+Detroit is at -181 on the money line (risk $181 to win $100).
 Before making any Cowboys vs. Lions picks, make sure to check out the 'Thursday Night Football' predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: